noloader/build-llvm/README.md

 * `BUILD_SCRIPT_SOURCE_DIR` - scratch directory to download an unpack the sources.
 The default value is `$HOME/llvm_source/llvm`.
 The tail must include `llvm/`.
 * `BUILD_SCRIPT_BUILD_DIR` - scratch directory to build the the sources.
 Output artifacts are in this directory.
 The default value is `$HOME/llvm_build`.
 * `BUILD_SCRIPT_MAKE_JOBS` - the number of concurrent make jobs.
 The default value is `4`.
+* `BUILD_SCRIPT_LIBCXX` - controls libcxx and libcxxabi.
+The default value is `OFF` because building libc++ mostly does not work.
+* `BUILD_SCRIPT_TESTS` - controls the Test Suite.
+The self tests are always run, but the Test Suite is a different download.
+The default value is `OFF`

 # Building the sources